 If you don’t want to drive, another option is to take the train from Milan to Brescia.
 From Brescia there are daily trains to Breno town.
 From Breno you can get a bus or a taxi to Borno.
 This trip would take approximately 4 hours, not super fast, but totally doable!
 We were traveling from Hungary to Italy by bus, we arrived in Brescia early in the morning and took the train to Breno and then a ride to Borno.

 Now you know what to do in Borno, where to stay and how to get there.
 This is the ultimate guide to Borno, one of Italy’s best kept secret.
 Borno is a place to be discovered and that will give you the real Italian experience.
-If you are planning a trip to Florence, read our guide: what to do in Florence in one day, best museums and places to visit.
+If you are planning a trip to Italy you must add to your Italian itinerary a visit to Rome [check out this super guide to the best things to in Rome] and a visit to Florence [read our guide of what to do in Florence in one day, best museums and places to visit].

 Love this post?
 Pin it for later!!